Blog Details

 • This gradual reallocation helps borrowers systematically lower their remaining loan balance over the course of the tenure.

-Understanding the EMI Formula and Components
+Understanding the EMI Formula and Its Key Components

 EMI Calculation Formula Explained